redhat-cip/ansible-role-dci-retrieve-component/README.md

 If those are not installed, they should be installed before using this role.

-Also reposync should be installed.
+Also `yum-utils` should be installed.

 ## Role Variables